JaakkoJSeppala/SPHDEM-Simulation/README.md

 - Dean & Dalrymple (1991): "Water Wave Mechanics"
 - Hasselmann et al. (1973): "JONSWAP spectrum measurements"

-## 🐛 Tunnetut rajoitukset
+## 🐛 Known Limitations

-- Tällä hetkellä vain laatikkopohjainen laiva-geometria (mesh tulossa)
+- Currently box-based ship geometry only (mesh support coming)
-- Törmäykset vain laivan ja fluidin välillä (ei laiva-laiva)
+- Collisions only between ship and fluid (no ship-ship)
-- CPU-pohjainen (GPU-kiihdytys kehityksessä)
+- CPU-based (GPU acceleration in development)
-- Spatial hash fixed cell size (adaptive tulossa)
+- Spatial hash fixed cell size (adaptive coming)
-- Ei periodiset rajaehdot (vain reflektoivat seinät)
+- No periodic boundary conditions (reflective walls only)

-## 🤝 Kontribuutiot
+## 🤝 Contributing

-Tämä on akateeminen tutkimusprojekti.
-Jos haluat ehdottaa parannuksia:
+This is an academic research project.
+To suggest improvements:
-1. Avaa issue GitHubissa
+1. Open an issue on GitHub
-2. Fork repository ja tee pull request
+2. Fork the repository and create a pull request
-3. Varmista, että koodi kääntyy (`dotnet build`)
+3. Ensure code builds (`dotnet build`)
-4. Lisää kommentit/dokumentaatio muutoksille
+4. Add comments/documentation for changes

-## 📝 Lisenssi
+## 📝 License

-Tämä projekti on kehitetty tutkimustarkoituksiin Helsingin yliopiston gradutyöhön.
+This project was developed for research purposes as part of a Master's thesis at the University of Jyväskylä.

-## 👤 Tekijä
+## 👤 Author

 **Jaakko Seppälä**
 Computational Science, University of Jyväskylä
-Gradu: "3D Ship Hydrodynamics using SPH-DEM Coupling"
+Master's Thesis: "3D Ship Hydrodynamics using SPH-DEM Coupling"
 GitHub: [@JaakkoJSeppala](https://github.com/JaakkoJSeppala)

 ---

-**Versio**: 1.0.0 (November 2025)
+**Version**: 1.0.0 (November 2025)
 **Status**: Active development
 **Target**: M.Sc.
 Thesis (Computational Science)